ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ```

 ## 6 - Validate continuity
-* Go back to your web browser and retry
+* Go back to your web browser and reload the web page
-* After a few seconds, the page should load
+* The web page should continue to be displayed
+* If you reload your web pages multiple times, you should notice that the load balancer does not distribute the requests between the two instances anymore : the live instance is always requested